logo

 by Damjan

-The standardwing bird-of-paradise (Semioptera wallacii), also known as Wallace’s standardwing is wearing a stunningly slick crown of violet-and-lilac, and its suit is finished off with a bright emerald green vest.
+The standardwing bird-of-paradise (Semioptera wallacii), also known as Wallace’s standardwing, sports a stunningly slick crown of violet and lilac, and its suit is finished off with a bright emerald green vest.
 Its impressive looks make it one of the prettiest birds in the animal kingdom.

-The males are up to 11 inches long, and besides its crown and west, the most impressive features are two pairs of long white plumes protruding from the bend at the wing.
+The males are up to 11 inches long, and besides its crown and vest, the most impressive features are two pairs of long white plumes protruding from the bend of the wing.
 The bird can raise or lower them at will.

-Besides being smaller, the females have different colors, almost plain-looking when compared to flashy males.
-They are almost entirely brown and have longer tails than males.
-The beak and feet are the same color as males’.
+Besides being smaller, the females have different colors, appearing almost plain when compared to the flashy males.
+They are almost entirely brown and have longer tails than the males.
+The beak and feet are the same color as the males’.

-The standardwing bird-of-paradise is endemic to and confined to three islands in Northern Maluku, eastern Indonesia, being the westernmost species of true birds-of-paradise.
+The standardwing bird-of-paradise is endemic to and confined to three islands in Northern Maluku, eastern Indonesia, making it the westernmost species of true birds-of-paradise.

-On its island home, they prefer lowland tropical rainforest in hilly regions.
-However, they can sometimes be found in isolated woodland.
+On its island home, it prefers lowland tropical rainforest in hilly regions.
+However, it can sometimes be found in isolated woodlands.

-These birds are mainly frugivorous and feed on a wide variety of fruit like figs and drupes.
-But they won't pass on an insect if the opportunity presents itself.
+These birds are mainly frugivorous and feed on a wide variety of fruits like figs and drupes, but they won't pass on an insect if the opportunity presents itself.

-Males are polygamous, meeting up to perform a magnificent aerial display.
-They are "parachuting" with wings and its vivid green chest shield spread, and the wing "standards" fluttering above its back in an effort to impress females.
+Males are polygamous, gathering to perform a magnificent aerial display.
+They "parachute" with their wings and vivid green chest shield spread, while the wing "standards" flutter above their backs in an effort to impress females.

 Unfortunately, more detailed information on the rest of the breeding process is not yet available.